MarkAdell/my_articles/intro_to_functional_programming/series/part_1.md

-# Yet another introduction to Functional Programming (Part One)
+# Yet Another Introduction to Functional Programming (Part One)

 In these series of articles, we will explore the fundamental principles of functional programming that you can utilize in your day-to-day work, regardless of the programming language you use.